diakymenko/task_manager_frontend/README.md

 Includes:

-- ui to view, add, delete and update tasks
+- ux to view, add, delete and update tasks
 - unit tests for form validation

 ### Instructions on running the app:

-1. start the Flask server (backend part of the app: https://github.com/diakymenko/task_manager_backend)
+1. Depends on a backend part of the app: https://github.com/diakymenko/task_manager_backend
+2. Set environment variable REACT_APP_TASK_API_URL, default is http://127.0.0.1:5000
-2. npm start
+3. npm start